polypheny/Query-to-File/README.md

 This software is still considered beta.
 There are still some major limitations:

-* Windows is not yet supported (MacOS and Linux are working fine).
+* Windows is not yet supported (macOS and Linux are working fine).
+See [issue](https://github.com/polypheny/Polypheny-DB/issues/297).
 * No support for DELETE and INSERT operations.
+See [issue](https://github.com/polypheny/Polypheny-DB/issues/298).

 ## Roadmap